Dynamics of singular complex analytic vector fields with essential singularities II: Relations with other works

-note the appearance of a new word $\mathcal{T}$ that is an angular sector\footnote{ The phase portrait of $\Re{X}$ is obtained by considering the pullback of $\Re{\del{}{t}}$ via $\Upsilon$. } having an accumulation point of double zeros of $X$, see Figure \ref{tres-sectores-2}.
+Note the appearance of a new angular sector $\mathcal{T}$ having an accumulation point of double zeros of $X$: the phase portrait of $\Re{X}$ is obtained by considering the pullback of $\Re{\del{}{t}}$ via $\Upsilon$, see Figure \ref{tres-sectores-2}.c.
 The 1--order of $X$ is finite and at least 1.

 \end{example}